JunganSe/J-Rdp/Readme.md

 ## Configuration

 ### Logging
-To enable logging to file, use the `-LogToFile` argument.\
+To enable logging to file, use the `-LogToFile` argument when running the .exe file.\
 To customize the logging, provide an NLog config file named "nlog.config" in the .exe directory, and it will be used instead of the default logging settings.

 By default, one .log file will be generated per day in the "Logs" folder.\